Registration as Rescuer

 3. A rescuer is only asked to rescue a native animal (particularly a snake/goanna, bat/flying fox or other potentially dangerous animal) if appropriately qualified and/or experienced and the person is willing to accept the rescue call.

-Note: Please do not register as a rescuer if you are a licenced carer
+Do not register as a rescuer if you are a licenced carer